kubernetes/community/community-membership.md

-Established community members are expected to demonstrate their adherence to the principles in this document, familiarity with project organization, roles, policies, procedures, conventions, etc., and technical and/or writing ability.
+Established community members are expected to demonstrate their adherence to the principles in this document, familiarity with project organization, roles, policies, procedures, conventions, etc., and technical or writing ability.
 Role-specific expectations, responsibilities, and requirements are enumerated below.